piskvorky/bounter/README.md

     Using more than 8 is wasteful, better put that memory in width instead or use 'basic' or 'conservative' algorithms instead.
 -   **Algorithm**: There are several algorithms available:
-    -   *basic* straightforward implementation of the Count-Min Sketch as described on [Wikipedia](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) with a cell size of 4 bytes.
+    -   *conservative* Count-min Sketch as described on as described on [Wikipedia](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch).
-    -   *conservative* variant of the algorithm using a simple optimization which is also described on Wikipedia.
-Also uses 4 bytes per cell.
+        Uses 4 bytes per cell, storing values up to 2^32 - 1
-    -   *logcounter8* is a probabilistic counter with a value that fits into 1 byte.
-Values of this counter are usually off by +/- 30%.
-This can be used for rough estimations for extremely large sets.
+    -   *log1024* is a conservative-update probabilistic counter with a value that fits into 2 bytes.
+Values of this counter up to 2048 are precise and larger values are off by +/- 2%.
+The maximum value is larger than 2^71
-    -   *logcounter1024* is a probabilistic counter with a value that fits into 2 bytes.
-Values of this counter are usually off by +/- 2%.
+    -   *log8* is a conservative-update probabilistic counter that fits into just 1 byte.
+Values of this counter up to 8 are precise and larger values can be off by +/- 30%.
+The maximum value is larger than 2^33
-    -   *logcons1024* is a conservative-update upgrade of 'logcounter1024' which offers substantially better precision of the structure.

 Memory
 ------